Common snapping turtle: Behavior

-When common snapping turtles encounter a species unfamiliar to them such as humans, in rare instances, they will become curious and survey the situation and even more rarely may bump their nose on a leg of the person standing in the water.
-Although common snapping turtles have fierce dispositions, when they are encountered in the water or a swimmer approaches, they will slip quietly away from any disturbance or may seek shelter under mud or grass nearby.
+When common snapping turtles encounter a species unfamiliar to them, such as humans, in rare instances, they become curious and survey the situation and even more rarely may bump their noses on a leg of the person standing in the water.
+Although common snapping turtles have fierce dispositions, when they are encountered in the water or a swimmer approaches, they usually slip quietly away from any disturbance or may seek shelter under mud or grass nearby.
+They exhibit some aggression toward conspecifics, but coexist in the same habitat.

 Relationship with humans

 As food

 The common snapping turtle is a traditional ingredient in turtle soup; consumption in large quantities, however, can become a health concern due to potential concentration of toxic environmental pollutants in the turtle's flesh.